liquidz/uochan-heroku-template/README.md

 # uochan-heroku

-A Leiningen template for FIXME.
+A Leiningen template for Heroku.

 ## Usage